fg-inet/draft-tiesel-taps-socketintents/draft-tiesel-taps-socketintents.md

 Its representation should be independent of the actual API used for network communication and should be expressible in whatever API available, e.g., as socket options for BSD sockets or as part of the address resolution configuration for [Post Sockets](#I-D.trammell-taps-post-sockets).

 Socket Intents should enable the OS to adjust the communication channel according to the application's intents in a best-effort fashion:
-They should provide the information needed to automatically enabling transport features the application can benefit from or help choosing the most suitable (combination) of access networks or PvD (see {{RFC7556}}, Section 6.2) available.
+They should provide the information needed to automatically enabling transport features the application can benefit from or help choosing the most suitable (combination) of paths based on the properties of the access networks or PvD (see {{RFC7556}}, Section 6.2) available.
 The actual implementation is not part of the Socket Intents concept, it is left to an OS policy that may choose the best transport protocol, default parameters and PvDs available and may also try to further optimize wherever possible.